decenomy/gitbook-staging/README.md

 ---
 description: >-
-  The following documentation aims to provide a guide on using the explorer and the advantages it offers to users of a DECENOMY coin.
+  The following documentation aims to provide a guide on using the explorer and the advantages it offers to users, of a DECENOMY coin.
 ---

 # DECENOMY Explorer